RgbTrouw/War3-FySnow/README.md

  * Terrain defined
  * 8 rigged characters included (4 Scrg & 4 Sentinel)
  * Basic Movement (shift 2 run & space 2 jump, mouse wheel to select spell, middle wheel to toggle autocast, right click to use spell) - mouse sensitivity is a bit off
- * One Character with active spells preview (Clickz) - invisibility seems to be missing.
+ * One Character with active spells preview (Clickz) - invisibility seems to be missing in this version.